-Lately, I’m getting more and more emails from men and women who say they’ve managed to move things forward to a point where they are in regular contact with their ex, and things even seem to be heading towards getting back together.
+Lately, I’ve been getting more and more emails from men and women who say my advice has helped them move things to a point where they are in regular contact with their ex, and things even seem to be heading towards getting back together.
 But for some unknown reason, their ex is still confused about how they feel and what they want.
 Many of the emails are asking me whether in such a situation one ought to be trying to get back together with their ex or just give up.
 One person asked me if it’s even possible to fight for the relationship and at the same time allow it to happen naturally.

 When it comes to relationships, there is having a relationship with someone and there is struggling to hold on to a relationship you want.

 What’s the difference?

 If you take an object and wrap your hands around it tightly, what you are doing is communicating a desire to possess what you’re holding on to.
 The (this is mine) energy going into holding tightly gives away the need to control.
 It also gives away fear of losing what you have in your hand.
 Though the fear can be disguised as “I love him/her very much“, the reactions are not — anxiety, worrying, over-analyzing, neediness and clinging.

 But if you open your hand palm up with the object resting on it, you are not holding on to it possessively and you are not controlling it in anyway.
 You are allowing it to rest on your palm without any effort on trying to hold it.
 Because there is no fear involved, there is no anxiety, worrying, over-analyzing and clinging.